Conscious Growth Club FAQ

 You may be surprised by just how much you know that's valuable to others though.
 Trust yourself.

 First, it challenges people to make up their minds.
 Are you in or out?
 It's good for CGC to attract members who can make up their minds and commit themselves when they see something they like.
 This helps create a more action-oriented culture inside.

-Second, it gives us the opportunity to welcome new members together in a relatively short span of time.
-Then we can spent the rest of the year helping and supporting each other and fulfilling CGC's purpose.
+Second, it gives us the opportunity to welcome the new members each year in a relatively short span of time, including a group welcome call.
+Then we can invest the rest of the year helping and supporting each other and fulfilling CGC's purpose.

 If you're retired from a career path, that's totally fine.
 Please do join us.

 If you're retired from personal growth, however, then you shouldn't join because we do work on many aspects of personal growth, so it's important that our members are interested in taking action to continue learning and growing.
 It's a club of lifelong learners and explorers.

 We are very welcoming of the LGBTQ community, with various members identifying as LGBTQ themselves.
 Discrimination based on sex, race, gender, orientation or identification is not tolerated within CGC.
 Mutual respect amongst all CGC members is a must.

 It's not a problem for the community if it's not a problem for you.
 You're welcome to join us.

 CGC members are pretty good at using meaningful titles for discussion threads, so if a topic doesn't interest you, you don't have to open it.
 You can also mute topics that don't appeal to you, so they won't even show up on your updates list if people keep posting to them.

 Members are free to discuss what they like, as long as they stay civil and follow the community rules.
 Sexuality (including kinky sex) is a valid topic, but so far those types of discussions have been rare.
 Just be aware that they're allowed though since sexuality is an aspect of personal growth for many people.